ECRomaneli/ngrocker/README.md

     $ docker-compose up -d ngrok-server

-Now you have the ngrok server and ngrok client (if you want), running into your machine!
+Now you have the ngrok-server and ngrok-client (if you want), running into your machine!

 ## Configuration